Overview of the Gippsland Ansteys

 - Clement Zouche Essington Anstey (b 1899 Sale, Gippsland, an Anstey Hero, married Lori Vinge Trevena in 1939 in Manar, Kyabram, Victoria.
 Clement died in 1967.)

-The family lived at ‘The Ranch’ about 7km from central Moe in Gippsland, where there is now ‘Anstey Road’ named after them (next to ‘Ranch Road’), as well as residing at Walbundrie, Albury, Riverina, NSW.
+In c1910 the family lived at ‘The Ranch’ about 7km from central Moe in Gippsland, where there is now ‘Anstey Road’ named after them (next to ‘Ranch Road’), as well as residing at Walbundrie, Albury, Riverina, NSW.
 In 1923 the family relocated to Manar, Kyabram, Victoria.
 George Anstey died in July 1926 at Manar Kyabram, ‘The Argus‘ newspaper reporting “Death: Anstey on the 26 July 1926 at Manar Kyabram, George, beloved husband of Harriet C. Anstey, and second son of the late Rev Arthur Anstey, Handley Dorset, England“.
 He is buried at Kyabram Cemetery.

 Harriet Anstey (widow) died in early 1937 in Kyabram, also buried in Kyabram Cemetery.
 Her obituary in the ‘Shepparton Advertiser‘ states “OBITUARY: Mrs Harriet C. Anstey.
 Following a short illness, Mrs Harriet C Anstey of Manar, Kyabram, passed away at her home aged 81 years.
 Mrs Anstey had virtually been an invalid for nearly three years, the result of a broken thigh sustained in a fall at Manar.
 A native of New South Wales, Mrs Anstey was a great granddaughter of the late Hon.
 P. P. King, a former governor of New South Wales.
 She married the late Mr George Anstey 63 years ago and is survived by a family of six at Manar – Hugh, Alex, Clem Z, Elenor, Sarah and Marjory.
 Deceased had spent 69 years of her life in Victoria, principally in Gippsland and the Riverina, and came to Kyabram with her family 14 years ago“